Advice > Software engineering

 1.1.4 Onsite interviews

-If you pass the initial interviews, you'll be invited onsite for five or six one-hour interview rounds.
+If you pass the initial interviews, you'll be invited onsite or to a virtual "loop" for five or six one-hour interview rounds.
 These final interviews are the biggest test for engineering management candidates.

 You'll mostly be interviewed by current engineering managers.
 But, depending on the company, role, and circumstances, you may also have interviews with an HR rep, a senior executive or, in Amazon’s case, the “Bar Raiser.”

-The rounds will vary depending on the company, but will likely consist of a combination behavioral, system design, and coding interviews.
+The rounds will vary depending on the company, but will likely consist of questions on leadership, people and project management, and system design.
 More on that in section 2.

 If you’re physically onsite, you'll likely have lunch with a fellow engineer.
 This lunch is meant to be your time to ask questions about what it's like to work there.
 The company typically doesn’t evaluate you during this time, but we recommend that you behave as if they are.